 How is The Co-op different from any other store?

-Here are five ways the Co-op is different from other stores…
+Here are four ways the Co-op is different from other stores…

 • You own the Co-op!
 Our Co-op is democratically owned by community residents, lending accountability and oversight to store operations.